publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s129.md

 >         “(C) ensure that the database is consistent with the national transit database maintained by the Federal Transit Administration; and

->         “(D) make available, from the amounts made available for the Bureau of Transportation Statistics by section 5101 of this Act \[[119 Stat.
-1779][/us/stat/119/1779]\], not more than $500,000 for each of fiscal years 2006 through 2014 to establish and maintain the database.”
+>         “(D) make available, from the amounts made available for each fiscal year to carry out chapter 63 of title 49, not more than $500,000 to maintain the database.”

  __Ferry Transportation Study__